 This course is an introduction to soils, with emphasis on laboratory methods of soil analysis.
 Topics examined include soil composition and genesis, physical and chemical properties of soil, soil biology and soil conservation.
 Current issues including environmental quality, agricultural use and soil as a natural resource are also discussed.
 Students formulate research questions and complete field- and laboratory-based investigations of local soils.
-Prereq: CHEM 101 and BIOL 110 or permission of the instructor; K. Adelsberger
+Prereq: CHEM 101; K. Adelsberger